Beyond-jQuery/book/manuscript/ajax.md

 });
 ~~~~~~~

 Remember that we can use any format we choose for the body of the PATCH request to specify the data to update, as long as client and server are in agreement.
-If we prefer to use `XMLHTTPRequest`, the same request looks like this:
+If we prefer to use `XMLHttpRequest`, the same request looks like this:

 {title="send PATCH request to update a user's mobile number - web API - all browsers", lang=javascript}
 ~~~~~~~